shybovycha/shybovycha.github.io/_drafts/2025-12-01-data-compression.md

 ## JPEG, DHT

-Define Huffman Table stores the list of codes lengths using an index-as-value approach - a list of `16` values effectively translated as _"element at index 'i' tells how many codes of length 'i' are there in the table"_.
+Define Huffman Table uses a much simpler approach - it stores the list of codes lengths using an index-as-value approach - a list of `16` values effectively translated as _"element at index 'i' tells how many codes of length 'i' are there in the table"_.
+This list is followed by the list of raw characters used in the message.

 For example, an array like this